jetbrains-academy/sql-course/Lesson5/task1/task.md

 By default, the aggregate function input is a list, which allows for duplicates.
 However, sometimes we may want to remove duplicates and calculate distinct values only.

-Imagine that we want to count all planets visited by a spacecraft "Pegasus" and calculate an average radius, where "visited planet" means "there was at least one flight to that planet".
+Imagine that we want to count all planets visited by a spacecraft "Pegasus" and calculate their average radius.
+Here "visited planet" means "there was at least one flight to that planet".
 Those queries below looks nice, right?

 ```sql